reddenx/Trivia/docs/phase-0-design.md

 - User: anyone using the system
 - Player: non host user in a game
 - Host: user running a game
+- GameType: "Luke's Game" "jeapardy" "Price is Right"
+- Game: an instance of a GameType that has selected questions.
+- Session: an session of a game that is being run with players and a host